This is a look at Michael Jordan’s logo and some history behind his legacy.

 In 1984, Jordan started his professional career when the Chicago Bulls drafted him.
 He was the third pick behind Hakeem Olajuwon (Houston Rockets) and Sam Bowie (Portland Trail Blazers).
 Skillful players like John Stockton and Charles Barkley were part of the draft.

-He made his rookie season counted.
+He made his rookie season count.
 On 51.5% shooting, he scored 28.2 points per game for the Chicago Bulls.
 His contribution helped the team to make the playoffs.
 They finished at 38–44.
 Eventually, he won the NBA Rookie of the Year Award and was nominated for the All-Star Game.

 Michael Jordan was unlucky in his second season.
 After only three games, he got his foot broken.
 That caused him to miss 64 games.
 However, his team made it to the playoffs with a record of 30–52.
 It was the worst record in NBA history.